Sniper711/DL-Beginners-NVIDIA-GPU-accelerated-Platform-in-an-instant/README.md

    (Recommend SanDisk Extreme Pro CZ880 128GB, Read/Write=420MBps/380MBpcs)
    (Recommend SanDisk Extreme Go CZ800 64GB, Read/Write=200MBps/150MBps)
 2. Use Windows 10 Disk Management to merge USB Drive 2 partitions into just 1.
-   New USB Drive used to have 2 partitions that we cannot use.
+   Newly purchased USB Drive used to have 2 partitions that we cannot use.
    (7 ways to open Disk Management in Windows 10 https://goo.gl/SpLMqW )
    Format the Single Partition USB Drive in any format that Windows can recognize.
 3. Download “Acronis True Image 2018”.
 (Trial period for free, $49.99 per copy).